iterative/katacoda-scenarios/examples/shared-server/step4.md

    `exit`{{execute}}

 With this setup we can share data the normal way:
-- we can push data from the cache to the data storage with `dvc push`
+- we can push from the cache to the data storage with `dvc push`
 - we can fetch from the data storage to the cache with `dvc fetch`

 However, since all the user caches and the central data storage are